Caden0002/DESIGNLoadingScreenCounter/README.md

 3. npm run dev<br />

 # DESIGNLoadingScreenCounter
-This project creates a reusable contact page that stores user's input in a google sheet.<br />
+This project creates an animated loading page that also uses react-spring for number coutner.<br />

 Learn more about loading page here:<br />
 https://medium.com/@caden0002/how-to-easily-create-an-animated-count-loading-screen-with-react-spring-327ce6d68180